ortiza0556/COP4331-Group-16/SystemArchitecture.md

     Methods: abstract void connect(), abstract void close(), abstract void Insert(M m), abstract void ObservableList< M > Search(String title)

+    Description: An abstract base class with filepath data fields, and 4 methods for each of the database classes to implement/override.

 * **MovieDatabase Class extends Database< Movie >**

     Data Fields: Connection conn, String resultText, also filepath from the Database Class

     Methods: MovieDatabase(), connect, close, Insert(Movie m), ObservableList< Movie > Search (String title)

+    Description: MovieDatabase extends Database and offers it's own implementations of its abstract methods.
+Will be used to add Movie objects to the SQLite database from the the IMDB rest api.

 * **TVShowDatabase Class extends Database< TVShow >**